wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 - How to instruct build backends to emit variants through the PEP 517 mechanism.
 For backwards compatibility, build backends have to default to non-variant builds

-### Wheel Variant Glossary

-This section focuses specifically on the vocabulary used by the proposed "Wheel Variant" standard:

-- **Variant Wheels**: Wheels that share the same distribution name, version, build number, and platform compatibility tags, but are distinctly identified by an arbitrary set of variant properties.

-- **Variant Namespace**: An identifier used to group related features provided by a single plugin (e.g., `nvidia`, `x86_64`, `arm`, etc.).

-- **Variant Feature**: A specific characteristic (key) within a namespace (e.g., `version`, `avx512_bf16`, etc.) that can have one or more values.

-- **Variant Property**: A 3-tuple (`namespace :: feature-name :: feature-value`) describing a single specific feature and its value.
-If a feature has multiple values, each is represented by a separate property.

-- **Variant Label**: A string added to the wheel filename to uniquely identify variants.
-A string up to 16 characters.

-- **Null Variant**: A special variant with zero variant properties and the reserved label `null`.
-Always considered supported but has the lowest priority among wheel variants, while being preferably chosen over non-variant wheels.

-- **Variant Provider (Plugin)**: A provider of supported and valid variant properties for a specific namespace, usually in the form of a Python package that implements system detection.

 ### Prior Art - Existing Solution - Within and  Beyond Python

 This problem is not unique to the Python ecosystem, different groups and ecosystems have come up with various answers to